pratyayganguli/bacdev-I-pre-requisite/README.md

     _Note :_
     * **It is always a good thing to check your billing to keep a track of the services you are using on GCP.**

-    * Only international cards like Visa/Mastercard/American Express are supported till date.
+    * **Only international cards like Visa / Mastercard / American Express are supported till date.**

     ![Adding your card](assets/images/10.png)

     ![Adding your card](assets/images/11.png)

-    After, you add your card you'll recieve your free credits in your account which you'll need for running different services.
+    After, you add your card you'll recieve your free credits in your account which you'll need for running different cloud services.

 _Post completion of all these steps sit tight and relax.
 Your GCP account is ready for use_ :+1: